Abinayajeyganesh/Abinayauiux/README.md

-how to download figma and create an account ,then a glimpse about their tools. day 4: how to design application pages in figma app.
+how to download figma and create an account ,then a glimpse about their tools. day 4: how to design application pages in figma app. day 5: how to design application pages in figma app.(how to apply colours,transparency adjustment,sharp corner adjustment)